IllumiDesk/illumidesk/README.md

 c.JupyterHub.spawner_class = 'kubespawner.KubeSpawner'
 ```

 As mentioned in the [authenticator](#authenticator) section, make sure you refer to the spawner's documentation to consider all settings before launching JupyterHub.
-In most cases the spawners provide drop-in replacement of the provided IllumiDeskDockerSpawner class, however, setting other spawners may break compatibility with the grading services.
+In most cases the spawners provide drop-in replacement of the provided `IllumiDeskRoleDockerSpawner` or `IllumiDeskWorkspaceDockerSpawner` classes, however, setting spawners other than `IllumiDeskRoleDockerSpawner` may break compatibility with the grading services.

 ### Proxies